 - Database Selection Framework - How to decide when Cassandra is the right fit for write-heavy distributed workloads versus when another store is preferable.

-- Replication and sharding - Operational patterns for replica placement, balancing, and failure management in distributed data layers.
+- Replication and sharding - Operational patterns for replica placement, load balancing, and failure management in distributed data layers.

 - CAP theorem - Foundational context for availability/consistency trade-offs behind Cassandra's architectural choices.